MaxIQSpace/Coding-MaxIQ-Kits-with-Arduino-IDE/README.md

 Libraries are a collection of code that makes it easy for you to connect to a sensor, display, module, etc. For example, the built-in LiquidCrystal library makes it easy to talk to character LCD displays.
 There are hundreds of additional libraries available on the Internet for download.
 The built-in libraries and some of these additional libraries are listed in the reference.
 To use the additional libraries, you will need to install them.

-### You can also find this a tutorial on installing libraries for Arduino IDE v1.x below
+### You can a tutorial on installing libraries for Arduino IDE v1.x below
 https://docs.arduino.cc/software/ide-v1/tutorials/installing-libraries

-### You can also find this a tutorial on installing libraries for Arduino IDE v2.x below
+### You can a tutorial on installing libraries for Arduino IDE v2.x below
 https://docs.arduino.cc/software/ide-v2/tutorials/ide-v2-installing-a-library?queryID=93f1765aa537cc56279ccad39ff07ba5